Run This Town

-"Run This Town" is a song by American rapper Jay-Z. The song also features Rihanna and Kanye West.
-It was released on July 24, 2009.
-It was written by the performing trio, with assistance from Ernest Wilson and Jeff Bhasker.
-Production of the track was made by West and Wilson (also known as "No I.D.").
+"Run This Town" is a song by American rapper Jay-Z featuring Barbadian singer Rihanna and fellow American rapper Kanye West.
+Released on July 24, 2009, it was written by the artists alongside Athanasios Alatas, Jeff Bhasker, and No I.D., the latter producing it with West.
 "Run This Town" was released as the second single from Jay-Z's eleventh studio album, The Blueprint 3.

 The song was a commercial success, reaching number 2 on the Billboard Hot 100 and topping the charts in the United Kingdom.
 It additionally made top ten chartings in ten other countries including in Australia, Norway, Sweden, and Switzerland.

 "Run This Town" won Best Rap Song and Best Rap/Sung Collaboration at the 52nd Annual Grammy Awards.
 The song's accompanying music video, directed by Anthony Mandler, depicts the trio in a post-apocalyptic environment, featuring scenes involving angry protesters surrounding them.
 "Run This Town" was performed by Jay-Z, West, and Rihanna on the series premiere of The Jay Leno Show in the United States.

 Background

 "Run This Town" is the second official single from the album The Blueprint 3.
 "Off That" featuring Drake was originally planned to be the next single but "Run This Town" was decided upon instead.
 Jay-Z confirmed the release in an interview with Tim Westwood, saying, "We basically run this town.
 It's myself, Rihanna and Kanye.
 It's pretty much it."
-In an interview with Sound on Sound, Young Guru explained how Kanye West came featured on the song;
+In an interview with Sound on Sound, Young Guru explained how Kanye West came to be featured on the song:

-The song was originally intended to feature just Jay and Rihanna, but he also wanted Kanye on it, because he felt that it would fit the texture of the song.
+"The song was originally intended to feature just Jay and Rihanna, but he also wanted Kanye on it, because he felt that it would fit the texture of the song.
 So one day when Kanye was in New York, he came in at 10am and in two takes he was done.”

 The song made its radio debut on July 24, 2009, at 9:11 am to coincide with the album's release date, September 11, 2009.
 "Run This Town" was officially released to urban radios in the United States on August 9, 2009 and was released via iTunes worldwide two days later on August 11.
 The CD single release followed on August 31, 2009, in the UK.
-Rihanna's contribution was her first musical appearance following her February 8 altercation with her ex-boyfriend Chris Brown, earlier that year.
+Rihanna's contribution was her first musical appearance following her February 8 altercation with her ex-boyfriend Chris Brown earlier that year.